juuso22/luolaBot/README.md

 Rules given by this bot come by default from http://www.dnd5eapi.co/

-### Additional databases
+### Additional CouchDB

-There is a possibility to define additional databases.
+There is a possibility to add a CouchDB for custom rules.
 See the section about 'Configuration' below on what is needed.
-At the current amvp (almost a minimal viable product) stage, only the second database of the eventual list of databases is editable.
-The edits are only allowed for a set of specified users, so you want to run your own instance of luolaBot to have that functionality (see the section 'Running/deploying the bot' below in addition to the section 'Configuration').
-Currently, I have only tried CouchDB as an additional database and the code has some quirks that are unlikely to work with something else for the time being.
+Edits for the custom db are only allowed for a set of specified users, so you want to run your own instance of luolaBot to have that functionality (see the section 'Running/deploying the bot' below in addition to the section 'Configuration').

 For an editable database, you can use the following additional commands to add and delete rules to/from this db:

-*Adding a rule:*
+**Adding a rule:**

 ```
 /add <category-of-the-new-thing-to-add-eg-equipment-or-monsters> <data-in-json>